AlishChhetri/pseudo/README.md

 ## APICenter Integration

-Pseudo demonstrates the power and flexibility of the APICenter library by using it to:

-1. **Standardize API Calls**: All provider calls use the same consistent interface
-2. **Handle Authentication**: API keys are managed through the credentials system
+Pseudo uses APICenter for all AI provider interactions:

+1. **Content Type Detection**: Uses the first available text provider to determine if input requires text, image, or audio
+2. **Provider Queue Processing**: Tries each provider and model in the exact order specified in credentials.json
-3. **Process Responses**: Responses from different providers are normalized
+3. **Standardized Response Handling**: Processes different response formats from various providers
-4. **Implement Fallbacks**: If one provider/model fails, it automatically tries the next in queue
+4. **Automatic Fallback**: If one provider fails, automatically tries the next in the queue

+No default providers are hardcoded - the system strictly follows the queue as defined in credentials.json.

 ## Technical Details